craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Greater Villages & Cities/The Golden City.md

 - Agrandica's Bar & Kitchen (south of temple)
 - Barthalamule's Water Dispensary (south anchor)
 - Old Man's Tent (east of BWD)
+- Waste Burn-Pits

 ### Inner Ring

+- Western Depot (coming from the north)
+- Eastern Depot (coming from the south)
-- Dr. Gunagido's Lab
+- Dr. Gunagido's Lab (east of HSC)
-- Heretical Subjugation Depot
+- Heretical Subjugation Chambers (south of WD)
-- Under-trade Alleyways
+- Under-trade Alleyways (east of Agave Bar)
-- Malik's Grand Emporium
+- Malik's Grand Emporium (north of WD)
-- Gems by Starlight
+- Gems by Starlight (south of ED)
-- Claw and Anvil
+- Claw and Anvil (west of Agave Bar)
-- Agave Bar
+- Agave Bar (north of ED)
+- Scaling Hospital
+- Borish Beatdown

 ### Core-Spire

 - Chambers of the High Ambassador
 - Grandchurch of The Planebearer
+- Drangiarang Koloi
+- Golden Citadel
+- The Golden Orb